Akshay-2244/Weather-API/README.md

-# 🌦️ Weather Forecast Web
+# 🌦️ Weather Forecast Web Application

 A responsive web application that allows users to get real-time weather information by entering a city name.
 The web fetches data from the OpenWeatherMap API and displays the temperature, humidity, weather condition, and an emoji for visual representation.